Small Cap Consumer Research Reiterates Build A Bear Workshop (BBW) Buy Recommendation

 Arrowstreet Capital, Limited Partnership holds 318K shares representing 2.31% ownership of the company.
 In it's prior filing, the firm reported owning 268K shares, representing an increase of 15.69%.
 The firm increased its portfolio allocation in BBW by 2.69% over the last quarter.

-IWM - iShares Russell 2000 ETF holds 287K shares representing 2.08% ownership of the company.
-In it's prior filing, the firm reported owning 307K shares, representing a decrease of 6.78%.
-The firm decreased its portfolio allocation in BBW by 4.62% over the last quarter.
+IWM - iShares Russell 2000 ETF holds 297K shares representing 2.15% ownership of the company.
+In it's prior filing, the firm reported owning 287K shares, representing an increase of 3.18%.
+The firm decreased its portfolio allocation in BBW by 12.25% over the last quarter.

 Build A Bear Workshop Background Information